MicrosoftDocs/azure-docs/articles/azure-monitor/essentials/prometheus-metrics-scrape-configuration-minimal.md

 - `kubelet` (`job=kubelet`)
 - `kube-state-metrics` (`job=kube-state-metrics`)

-Following targets are available to scrape, but scraping is not enabled (**disabled/OFF**) by default - meaning you don't have to provide any scrape job configuration for scraping these targets but they are disabled/OFF by default and you need to tuen ON/enable scraping for these targets using [ama-metrics-settings-configmap](https://aka.ms/azureprometheus-addon-settings-configmap) under `default-scrape-settings-enabled` section
+Following targets are available to scrape, but scraping isn't enabled (**disabled/OFF**) by default - meaning you don't have to provide any scrape job configuration for scraping these targets but they're disabled/OFF by default and you need to turn ON/enable scraping for these targets using [ama-metrics-settings-configmap](https://aka.ms/azureprometheus-addon-settings-configmap) under `default-scrape-settings-enabled` section

 - `core-dns` (`job=kube-dns`)
 - `kube-proxy` (`job=kube-proxy`)